johnpl-io/16-bit-cpu/README.md

 ### ALU
 The ALU accepts two 16 bit operands and returns a result and an ```isZero```. ```isZero``` is asserted when the result from the ALU operation is zero.
 The ALU performs subtraction in two's complement allowing for negative numbers.
 This also means the supported range of numbers stored on this computer is [-2^15 : 2^15 - 1].
 This is implmented in ```./alu/alu.v```.
 #### ALU Control
-The ALU Control uses the opcode and function to determine the appropriate ALU operation.
+The ALU control uses the opcode and function to determine the appropriate ALU operation.
 These are denoted below.
 | opcode | function | ALU opcode | Operation Done |
 | :---: | :---: | :---: | :---: |
 | 000 | 0000 | 000 | ADD |